Bug report #4547

 Seems an easy fix.

-#5 Updated by Minoru Akagi almost 12 years ago
+#5 Updated by Minoru Akagi about 12 years ago

 - File grassplugin1.patch added